MrRaposinha/UKButYouAreV2/README.md

 ### **UKButYouAreV2**

-**UKButYouAreV2** is a transformative mod for ULTRAKILL that reimagines the gameplay experience by placing you in the shoes of V2, the game's iconic boss.
-Dive into an aggressive, resource-intensive combat style inspired by this fearsome adversary, complete with unique mechanics and challenges.
+**UKButYouAreV2** is a mod for ULTRAKILL that puts you in the role of the game's iconic boss, V2.
+Step into the metal boots of this relentless killing machine and experience ULTRAKILL through the lens of your greatest rival, complete with a unique combat style and gameplay adjustments.

 ---

 ## 🌟 Features

-### **Modified Health System**
-- Base health reduced to **40 HP** (down from 100).
-- Permanent **AntiHP** fixed at 60, simulating V2's design.
+- **Play as V2**:
+  - Experience ULTRAKILL from the perspective of its most feared Supreme Machine, fully adapted for the player.

+- **Custom Health System**:
+  - Your health is capped at **40 HP**, with a fixed **60 AntiHP**—perfectly mimicking V2’s design.
-- **No Health Regeneration**: Forces strategic resource management.
+  - Health regeneration is removed, emphasizing precision and careful resource management.
-- Incoming damage reduced by **50%** to balance the lower HP pool.

-### **Exclusive Equipment Changes**
+- **Signature Equipment**:
-- **Knuckleblaster Only**: Start with the powerful Knuckleblaster (red arm) as your permanent arm.
+  - You wield the **Knuckleblaster** as your permanent arm, a powerful tool for explosive combat.
-- **No Feedbacker**: The blue arm (Feedbacker) is completely removed, aligning your abilities with V2's aggressive combat style.
+  - The Feedbacker is removed to match V2's aggressive playstyle, focusing entirely on offensive tactics.

-- **Fixed Loadout**: Arms cannot be swapped, emphasizing a consistent and calculated approach to combat.
+- **Rebalanced Gameplay**:
+  - Incoming damage is reduced by **50%**, balancing the reduced health pool while keeping the combat fast-paced and intense.

 ---

-## 🚀 Gameplay Philosophy

-This mod is perfect for players who:
-- Enjoy high-risk, high-reward combat.
-- Appreciate strategic resource management over health regeneration.
-- Want to experience ULTRAKILL through the perspective of its iconic antagonist, V2.
+## 🎮 What to Expect

+- **High-Risk, High-Reward Combat**:
+  - Every hit you take matters, and every attack you land feels impactful.
+This is a test of precision and strategy.

+- **A Fresh Challenge**:
-- Are looking for a fresh, challenging way to engage with the game’s mechanics.
+  - Perfect for experienced ULTRAKILL players looking to explore a completely new way to play the game.

-By reducing health, eliminating regeneration, and focusing on offensive capabilities, **UKButYouAreV2** creates a gameplay experience that mirrors V2's relentless and explosive combat style.
+- **A Tribute to V2**:
+  - Fans of the game’s iconic boss can now fully immerse themselves in its chaotic and calculated combat style.

 ---

 ## 📥 Installation

 ### Requirements
-- **BepInEx**: Ensure BepInEx is installed in your ULTRAKILL directory to use this mod.
+- **BepInEx**: Ensure BepInEx is installed in your ULTRAKILL directory.

 ### Steps to Install
 1. Download the latest release of **UKButYouAreV2** from the [Releases](https://github.com/MrRaposinha/UKButYouAreV2/releases) page.
 2. Place the `UKButYouAreV2.dll` file in your `BepInEx/plugins` folder.
    - If the `plugins` folder doesn’t exist, create it manually.
-3. Launch ULTRAKILL and become the ultimate Supreme Machine.
+3. Launch ULTRAKILL and embrace the power of V2.

 ---

-## 🎮 Who Is This Mod For?

-This mod is ideal for:
-- **Experienced Players**: Those familiar with ULTRAKILL’s mechanics and looking for a fresh challenge.
-- **Fans of V2**: Players who want to step into the role of the game’s infamous boss and experience combat from their perspective.
-- **Challenge Seekers**: Gamers who enjoy managing limited resources and precise, aggressive gameplay.

----

-## 🔧 Technical Details

-**UKButYouAreV2** uses Harmony to:
-- Overhaul the player’s health and AntiHP systems.
-- Adjust loadout initialization to enforce Knuckleblaster exclusivity.
-- Ensure modifications persist through checkpoints and level transitions.
-- Prevent conflicts with the base game mechanics for a seamless experience.

----

-## ⚠️ Disclaimer
+## ⚠️ Note

-This mod significantly alters ULTRAKILL’s gameplay balance.
-It is recommended for experienced players seeking a challenging and unique take on the game.
+This mod makes significant changes to the game’s balance.
+It’s recommended for experienced players who want to challenge themselves with a fresh perspective.

 ---